-SAP's Work Clearance Management component is now a mature product.
-The following milestones are particularly important in its almost 25-year history:
+SAP's Work Clearance Management component has grown to a powerful, flexible and stable product.
+The following milestones are particularly important in its almost 30-year history:

 In 1990, SAP teamed up with the Spanish electricity distributor, Iberdrola, to start work on a customer project for Work Clearance Management.
 Iberdrola, which was already an SAP customer at the time, enquired about software for its nuclear power plants.
 As part of this project, SAP and Iberdrola developed a customer solution of Work Clearance Management that was based on release R/2 5.0.
 The development was subsequently integrated into the standard processes of plant maintenance (R/2 RM-INST).

 As R/3 became more and more popular, the number of SAP customers worldwide grew and customers began looking for an integrated R/3 solution for Work Clearance Management.
 Together with pilot customers from Belgium (Electrabel), Sweden (Ringhals), Spain (Iberdrola), and the U.S. (PSE&G), SAP developed the Work Clearance Management (ISU-WCM 1.0) component as an R/3 industry solution.

 Due to growing demand from customers in other industries, SAP's Work Clearance Management component was integrated into the standard R/3 solution (R/3 4.6C).

 A fundamental change in the strategy of the R/3 release lead to R/3 being split into R/3 Enterprise Core (ECC) and Enterprise Extension Sets.
 The Work Clearance Management component became part of the PLM extension set.
 The first extension set saw the development of an interface to connect a graphic WCM planning tool for lockout/tagout (SAP R/3 Enterprise PLM Extension 1.1).